bokeh/bokeh/sphinx/source/docs/user_guide/categorical.rst

 ~~~~~~~~

 To stack vertical bars, use the :func:`~bokeh.plotting.Figure.vbar_stack`
 function.
-The example below uses three sets of fruit data, each
+The example below uses three sets of fruit data.
+Each set
-corresponding to a year.
-It produces a bar chart for each set and
+corresponds to a year.
+This example produces a bar chart for each set and
-overlaps them over one another.
+stacks each fruit's bar elements on top of each other.

 .. bokeh-plot:: docs/user_guide/examples/categorical_bar_stacked.py
     :source-position: above

-You can also stack bars that represent positive and negative values.
+You can also stack bars that represent positive and negative values:

 .. bokeh-plot:: docs/user_guide/examples/categorical_bar_stacked_split.py
     :source-position: above